Frequently Asked Questions in General

 Login to your account.
 Select the Bids and Schedule menu then click on View Past Schedule.

-Why are there a bid id# and a job/project id #?
+Why are there a bid id# and a job id #?

-When hospitals post their jobs or projects, each job/project consists of desired relief dates.
-Each is assigned a sequential job or project ID number.
-When a veterinarian bids to work one or more of the dates the bid is assigned a separate and sequential Bid ID.
+When hospitals post their jobs, each job is assigned a new sequential job ID number.
+When a veterinarian bids to work one any of the job's dates, the doctor's bid is assigned a separate, new, and sequential Bid ID number.

 What is this going to cost?

-There is no charge for Relief doctors to register and bid on jobs or projects.
+There is no charge for Relief Doctors to create an account and bid on jobs.